uditiiita/beautiful-jekyll/_posts/2020-05-31-system-design-course.md

 Most engineers struggle with the system design interview (SDI), partly because of their lack of experience in developing large-scale systems and partly because of the unstructured nature of SDIs.
 Thus, I designed this course so that you can perform well at system design interviews.

+### Why you should enroll into this course?
+If you want to start learning coding today?
+How would you start?
+You will start learning DSA, start participating in coding contests, solve problems on sites like leetcode, codechef, codeforces etc right?

+If I ask you the same question for system design like If you want to learn system design, how will you start?
+You would most probably not have a definite learning path for the same.
+This is because online world does not have enough content on system design.
+But almost every company ask system design questions in their interviews today.

 ### Goals
 * People should be able to design better systems during the interview.
 * One of the most important goal of this course is that you should get lot of practical experience through lab sessions.